31 May 2023

 6. Relief for Foreign Taxes

-Switzerland has a broad network of income (and wealth) tax treaties.
+Switzerland has a broad network of income (and wealth) tax treaties to avoid double taxation.

-Switzerland generally applies the ‘exemption with progression’ method for qualified foreign sourced income and not a tax credit method.
-However, when investment income derives from a country with which Switzerland has concluded a tax treaty, a tax credit is available for the non-refundable part of withholding taxes on dividends, interest and royalties.
+Switzerland generally applies the ‘exemption with progression’ method for qualified foreign sourced income rather than a tax credit method.
+However, when investment income derives from a country with which Switzerland has concluded a tax treaty, a tax credit is available for the non-refundable part of foreign withholding taxes on dividends, interest and royalties.

-This holds also true for the so called "Additional Withholding Tax USA".
-Swiss paying agents, who have the status of a "Qualified Intermediary", have under certain conditions to with-held taxes on dividends and interests received on behalf of the Switzerland-based US clients.
+This also applies to the so-called "Additional US Withholding Tax".
+Swiss paying agents with "qualified intermediary" status are, under certain conditions, required to withhold tax on dividends and interest received on behalf of US clients domiciled in Switzerland.
 This additional withholding tax amounts to 15% or 25% on dividends and 30% on interest, which is excluded from national US withholding tax.
-This additional withholding tax USA will be either refunded or credited against the Swiss tax.
+This additional US withholding tax will be either refunded or credited against the Swiss tax.

 7. Lump-Sum Taxation

-Foreign nationals moving t0 Switzerland can be taxed on a lump-sum basis if they are not gainfully employed in Switzerland.
-This taxation is based on the taxpayer’s actual annual living expenses, i.e. the tax is calculated on the basis of the total annual cost of living ex-penses by the taxpayer in Switzerland and abroad for him/herself and the dependents.
-At present, on federal level and in most cantons, the expenses in question have to amount to at least seven times the rental value of the taxpayer’s home or the rent paid or to a minimum of CHF 421’700.
-Certain cantons have higher minimums defined and there might be different rules for none-EU/EFTA citizens.
+At present, on federal level and in most cantons, such expenses must amount to at least seven times the rental value of the taxpayer’s home or the rent paid or to a minimum of CHF 435’000.
+Certain cantons apply higher minimum amounts and different thresholds may apply to non-EU/EFTA citizens.
 The law also provides for an additional minimum calculation, according to which the tax may not be lower than the tax on specified gross elements of income and wealth according to the regular tax in Switzerland.
 It includes all income from Swiss sources as well as income for which the taxpayer claims relief from foreign taxation in accordance with a double taxation agreement concluded by Switzerland.

 8. Tax Rates